 Take your ordinary basic American hot dog and dial it up a notch with these delicious Japanese-inspired sauces and toppings.
 These hot dogs have everything you could ever ask for in a backyard bbq treat.
 Take one bite you will taste sweet, salty, spicy, and so much deliciousness.
 Pair this with your favorite matcha latte (matcha dalgona, strawberry matcha boba latte, mango matcha boba latte) and you have got yourself a well-balanced meal!

-You can find most of these ingredients for these Japanese hot dogs at your local Japanese grocery market or online on Amazon.
+You can find most of the ingredients for these Japanese hot dogs at your local Japanese grocery market or online on Amazon.

 Teriyaki Sauce